latex3/latex3/l3in2e/readme-dev.txt

 First, some signposts:
 Email discussion list     <http://news.gmane.org/gmane.comp.tex.latex.latex3>
 SVN repository     <http://www.latex-project.org/svnroot/experimental/trunk/>
-SVN repository RRS feed                       <http://tinyurl.com/latex3-svn>
+SVN repository RRS feed          <http://www.latex-project.org/latex3svn.rss>

-SVN repository email commit log                                      < TODO >
+Those interested in receiving emails containing the diff of every commit to the repository should ask on LaTeX-L.

-For more information, please look in the README and in the documentation expl3.pdf.
+For more information, please look in the official README and in the documentation expl3.pdf.

 INSTALLATION